 At Ascent Running Camp, we know from years of professional and collegiate running and coaching that the key to a successful cross country season is more than just getting out the door to run.

 Operated by pro runner Christo Landry— 25k American Record holder, 4x Team USA Member, and NCAA XC All-American—and educators with 15 years of experience coaching and directing running camps, we designed Ascent to give high school athletes (ages 13-18) of all ability and performance levels a comprehensive experience with the sport.
 At Ascent, you’ll have the opportunity to build summer fitness in a beautiful setting, connect with other athletes, and receive guidance from an experienced staff of collegiate and professional athletes, veteran coaches, and motivating guest speakers.

 If you are ready to rise to the next level with your running, have fun, and make lasting memories, Ascent Running Camp is the place for you and your team to have an exciting, momentum-building running experience this summer!

-Christo Landry is a professional runner who competes at distances ranging from 10k up to the marathon on the roads and a former assistant coach at the University of Michigan.
+Christo Landry is a former professional runner who competed at distances ranging from 10k up to the marathon on the roads, a coach at Ascent Running: Coaching & RunDoyen and a former assistant coach at the University of Michigan.
 Christo will run with, teach and mentor the campers over the course of their week at camp.